fredgibbs/fredgibbs.github.io/about.md

 ## Hello World!
 I'm Fred Gibbs, an associate professor in the [history department](http://history.unm.edu) at the [University of New Mexico](http://unm.edu).

-My primary interest is in working with community partners to build a shared digital heritage infrastructure and create a new kind of historical record of cultural heritage.
-I also enjoy reading and writing about various aspects in the history of food---most recently the history and rhetoric of natural food.
+I have three primary research interests that I try to overlap as much as possible, but sometimes it's nice when they don't.
+Even the most comfortable hat can chafe after a while.
+General descriptions follow; I describe specific implementations on my [projects page](projects/).

+### History and Rhetoric of Food
+Early in my graduate school days, I developed a fascination for food writing and food history.
+I wanted to write a dissertation on monastic diets.
+Difficulty in finding sources took my work away from food and towards poison, as described below.
+Post-dissertation, I am finally returning to my interests in understanding how foodways, traditions, cookbooks, food media, diet books, provide a unique expression of cultural values.

+### Sustainable Digital History Coursework
+Many of my classes now produce some kind of digital public history project rather than standard essays.
+Each class makes new contributions, and over time that work adds up to digital history projects that would be nearly impossible to do otherwise.
+I'm enjoying the challenge of crafting and refining a basic web framework that others can use for digital coursework.

+### Digital History & Archives
-For over a decade I have worked and published in various facets of the digital humanities, including computational history, digital editing and publishing, and data visualization.
-As an author and editor I have published a wide-ranging curriculum for helping scholars of all ranks blend qualitative and quantitative analytical skills.
-For nearly two decades I have embraced my love/hate relationship with web publishing technologies, especially web design and development with HTML, CSS, Javascript, PHP, and Python.
+For over a decade I have worked and published in various facets of digital history/humanities.
+Early on I focused on computational history, digital editing, and data visualization.
+More recently my interests have shifted toward developing post-custodial, community-based archives that can help facilitate a new kind of historical record and new kinds of historical research.

-I've served (since Oct 2016) as an editor of the [H-Nutrition](https://networks.h-net.org/h-nutrition) network on H-Net.
-I co-founded and co-organized the UNM [Spatial Humanities Working Group](http://spatialhumanities.unm.edu) (2015-18).
-Previously (2012-2017), I served as a general editor at [Programming Historian](http://programminghistorian.org).

-More on these projects, as well as past efforts can be found on [my project page](projects).
-A list of publications (and links to them) is on [my CV](cv).
+### What about poison? (in case you've heard something about that)

-My earlier research focused on premodern toxicology, particularly late medieval and early modern medical literature on poison.
-I wrote a really boring [book](https://www.routledge.com/Poison-Medicine-and-Disease-in-Late-Medieval-and-Early-Modern-Europe/Gibbs/p/book/9781472420398) about it.
-But it's really useful if you're into that sort of thing.
+My earlier (dissertation) research (and most early presentations and publications) focused on premodern toxicology, particularly late medieval and early modern medical texts on poison.
+I wrote a boring but highly informative [book](https://www.routledge.com/Poison-Medicine-and-Disease-in-Late-Medieval-and-Early-Modern-Europe/Gibbs/p/book/9781472420398) about it.
+Reveling in its pedantry, it shows how physicians cultivated a distinct genre of poison literature in which they explored the natural philosophy of poison, debating its existence and wide range of meanings.

+### Outside the Academy
-When I'm not experimenting with new digital essay formats, I like trying to grow food, start (and occasionally finish) DIY remodeling projects, and make awkward [event flyers](/portfolio/flyers).
+When I'm not experimenting with new digital forms of history and archives, I like trying to grow food in harsh desert climates, starting (and occasionally finishing) DIY projects around the house (which entails many hours of research with YouTube videos and chat forums---a truly fascinating window onto American DIY culture), and making awkward [event flyers](/portfolio/flyers) to remind myself why a design career will always be out of reach.

-## History
+## A Brief History
 Until the spring of 2013, I was an assistant professor in the department of History and Art History at [George Mason University](http:///gmu.edu) (Fairfax, VA) and director of digital scholarship at the [Roy Rosenzweig Center for History and New Media](http://chnm.gmu.edu).

 I completed my History of Science PhD at the [University of Wisconsin-Madison](http://wisc.edu), where I discovered a new interest in web design and development.
 For a few years before that, I did menial cubicle chores \[= web programming] (where I also built elaborate soda-can towers) after studying physics at [Carleton College](http://www.carleton.edu).
 I grew up in Prior Lake, MN, where I enjoyed riding bikes through neighbors' yards, playing mindless video games (experiments in algorithms, really), and trying to get computers to do stuff.

-## Under the Hood
+## Under the Screen
+This site is run through GitHub Pages, a free hosting platform through GitHub.
+Individual pages are written in Markdown, which makes it super easy to write and edit webpages without code getting in the way, uploaded/committed to my [GitHub repository](https://github.com/fredgibbs/fredgibbs.github.io) and rendered (via a tool called Jekyll) by GitHub Pages into the website.
+It's easy, maintenance-free, and extremely flexible.

-Pages of this site are written in Markdown, converted to static HTML with Jekyll, and hosted in a [GitHub repository](https://github.com/fredgibbs/fredgibbs.github.io) and rendered via GitHub Pages.
-Several, I mean many, years ago I jotted down [a few reflections on my switch from Wordpress to GitHub](posts/a-new-minimalist-versioned-website), which continue to hold true.
+Many years ago I jotted down [a few reflections on my switch from Wordpress to GitHub](posts/a-new-minimalist-versioned-website), which continue to hold true.